j1u0n2y3/CSE4116/HW3/myfile/README.md

-# HW2 | Timer Device Driver and Application
+# HW3 | Stopwatch Device Driver and Application

-This project is the second assignment for the Embedded System Software course, focusing on developing a timer device driver module to control FPGA devices and timer, alongside an application program to control the timer device.
+This project is the third assignment for the Embedded System Software course, focusing on developing a stopwatch device driver module to control FPGA devices and timer, alongside an application program to control the stopwatch device.

 ## Installing and Removing